vvzen/openimageio-dockerized/README.md

 make docker-export
 ```

-to run the whole build process inside a Docker container and finally the copy the compiled bits back to your own filesystem.
+This will run the whole build process inside a Docker container and finally the copy the compiled bits back to your own filesystem.
 All libraries and binaries are patched so that they are easily relocatable.

 The final result will be a `oiio-dist.tar.gz` tarballs whose content looks like this:
 ```bash
 $ tar -xvf oiio-dist.tar.gz
 $ tree dist -L 2